ishiharatma/aws-cdk-cdp/README.md

-# WS Cloud Design Patterns
+# AWS Cloud Design Patterns

 This is a sample repository of cloud design patterns on AWS CDK.